-- .4 Submitting Proposals. - A. Phases I and II: Offerors must submit one (1) electronic copy via the State of Illinois Fire Transfer System at http://filet.illinois.gov.
-The upload should be sent to CDB.822-010-127@illinois.gov and must be received prior to the published deadline as indicated above for the appropriate Phase. - B. HAND CARRIED PROPOSALS: Hand Carried Proposals WILL NOT be accepted.
+.4 Submitting Proposals.

+- A. Phases I and II: Offerors must submit one (1) electronic copy via the State of Illinois Fire Transfer System at http://filet.illinois.gov.
+The upload should be sent to CDB.825-030-075@illinois.gov and must be received prior to the published deadline as indicated above for the appropriate Phase. - B. Phase II: Offerors must also provide one (1) physical sample of color boards at the time of their scheduled interview (digital copies of the color boards are to be included in the electronic submittals). - C. HAND CARRIED PROPOSALS: Hand Carried Proposals WILL NOT be accepted.